chrrlesWork/pulumi-bitbucket/README.md

    This will do the following:
    - rename folders in `provider/cmd` to `pulumi-resource-foo` and `pulumi-tfgen-foo`
    - replace dependencies in `provider/go.mod` to reflect your repository name
-   - find and replace all instances of the boilerplate `xyz` with the `NAME` of your provider.
+   - find and replace all instances of the boilerplate `bitbucket` with the `NAME` of your provider.
-   - find and replace all instances of the boilerplate `abc` with the `ORG` of your provider.
+   - find and replace all instances of the boilerplate `contineo` with the `ORG` of your provider.
-   - replace all instances of the `github.com/pulumi/pulumi-xyz` repository with the `REPOSITORY` location
+   - replace all instances of the `github.com/chrrlesWork/pulumi-bitbucket` repository with the `REPOSITORY` location

    Note for third-party providers:
    - If you intend to publish on the Pulumi registry you will want to update the `DisplayName`, `Publisher`, and `Homepage` values in `provider/resources.go` to use your desired casing.